espressif/vscode-esp-idf-extension/README.md

 Develop, build, flash, monitor, [debug](./docs/DEBUGGING.md) and [more](./docs/FEATURES.md) with Espressif chips using Espressif IoT Development Framework [(ESP-IDF)](https://github.com/espressif/esp-idf)

-**Nightly builds** for <a href="https://nightly.link/espressif/vscode-esp-idf-extension/workflows/ci/master/esp-idf-extension.vsix.zip">Visual Studio Code</a> or <a href="https://nightly.link/espressif/vscode-esp-idf-extension/workflows/ci/master/esp-idf-extension-open.vsix.zip">OpenVSX</a>.
-You can use this VSIX to test the current github master of the extension by pressing <kbd>F1</kbd> and type `Install from VSIX` and then select the downloaded `.vsix` file to install.
+**Nightly builds** for <a href="https://nightly.link/espressif/vscode-esp-idf-extension/workflows/ci/master/esp-idf-extension.vsix.zip">Visual Studio Code</a>.
+You can use this VSIX to test the current github master of the extension by pressing <kbd>F1</kbd> or click menu `View` -> `Command Palette...`, type `Install from VSIX` and then select the previously downloaded `.vsix` file to install the extension.

 Make sure to review our [documentation](./docs/ONBOARDING.md) first to properly use the extension.